 * Note: Unlike the Address and Service objects, where you can edit/create the object and then select the predefined tag, with Zones this is not an option.
 You need to first create the zone and then use the selector for the Name field dropdown to select the name of the Zone this tag is for.
 Then, this tag will be associated with that Zone.
 This means that all zones must be defined first before a tag can be created for each one.

 During the Add/Edit of any of the above objects the tags attribute can be specified, as shown below:

 Tags can be selected from existing tags.
 Also, tag completion is case-insensitive.
 If the administrator adds a new tag, it is added as a tag object after hitting "ok".
 The user can select a tag as the "colored tag" for an object while in the object/rule editor.
 The "colored tag" is saved as the first tag after hitting "ok".

 From policy tables, the user will see rule tags.
 Only the first tag in a rule may have color.

 The following is an example of Security Rulebase with no color tags used:

-The following is an example of a Security Rulebase with color tags used for Zones and inside of the objects:
+The following is an example of a Security Rulebase with color tags used for Zones, Address and service fields:

-Notice that the use of Color Tags makes the policy much easier to read.
+Notice that the use of Color Tags makes the policy much easier to read and manage.